 We have incurred significant operating losses and generated negative cash flows from operations since our inception.
-As of March 31, 2024, we had cash and cash equivalents of \$4.4 million.
-As of March 31, 2024, we had an accumulated deficit of \$42.5 million.
+As of June 30, 2024, we had cash and cash equivalents of \$11.7 million.
+As of June 30, 2024, we had an accumulated deficit of \$44.9 million.
 We expect to continue to incur significant expenses, increasing operating losses and negative cash flows for the foreseeable future.
 We do not expect to generate revenues from product sales unless and until we successfully complete development and obtain regulatory approval for one or more product candidates or engage in other activities that generate revenue sooner (including collaborations, licensing arrangements or other strategic or commercial activities relating to our technology).
-Given economic and market conditions and timing of regulatory approval, we expect that our expenses will increase in connection with our ongoing research and development activities, particularly if and when we decide to:
+Given economic and market conditions and timing of regulatory approval, we expect that our expenses will increase in connection with our ongoing research, development and potential commercialization activities, particularly if and when we decide to:

-- Advance clinical development of RenovoGem and our platform technology by continuing to enroll patients in our ongoing Phase III TIGeR-PaC clinical trial, expanding the number of clinical trials including our potential clinical trial in eCCA, and advancing RenovoGem through preclinical and clinical pipeline indication opportunities; - Hire additional research, development, engineering, and general and administrative personnel; - Pursue collaborations, licensing arrangements or other strategic or commercial activities relating to our technology; - Maintain, expand, enforce, defend, and protect our intellectual property portfolio; and - Expand our operational, financial and management systems and increase personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations as a public company.
+- Advance clinical development of RenovoGem and our platform technology by continuing to enroll patients in our ongoing Phase III TIGeR-PaC clinical trial, and advancing RenovoGem through preclinical and clinical pipeline indication opportunities; - Hire additional research, development, engineering, and general and administrative personnel; - Pursue collaborations, licensing arrangements or other strategic or commercial activities relating to our technology; - Maintain, expand, enforce, defend, and protect our intellectual property portfolio; and - Expand our operational, financial and management systems and increase personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations.